jonpena/Cirobb/README.md

 and it's implementation of the <b>PGS</b> (Projected Gauss Seidel) solver to solve the MLCP very well known as a <b>SI</b> (Sequential Impulse).<br>it also has a very simple <b>
 2D Collision Detection</b> to Calculate Contact Points, Normal Direction and Penetration. <br>
-The main Idea of this project is to explain in more detail how physics engines works, I must clarify that not all physics engines use the same approach.
-This engine follows the Impulse Based Dynamics.
+The main Idea of this project is to explain in more detail how physics engines works,

 If you want to make more complex simulations with many Constraints and Shapes.
 I recommend you use better <b>Box2D</b> which in my opinion I think it's the best 2D open source physics engine that exists.